 (b) any other action taken without the assistance of the vendor or his or her employee or agent.

+[Section 4 amended by No. 28 of 2006 s.
+284.]

 Part 2 — Controls relating to tobacco products

 5. Certain advertising prohibited

 (1) A person who in Western Australia for any direct or indirect benefit displays a tobacco advertisement in, or so that it can be seen or heard from, a public place commits an offence.